mkudija/mkudija.github.io/reading-notes/_md/2025-10-21-The Habsburg Way.md

 ## Rule 4: Stand for Law and Justice (and Your Subjects)
 - Royal service: "serving always meant putting your own interests second", i.e. language, region, privacy (94)
 - Leopold had ten sons, and is a model for [[Fatherhood]] in raising men (98)
-- Franz Joseph to [[~Theodore Rex|Theodore Roosevelt]]: "The idea of my office is to protect my peoples from their politicians.
+- Franz Joseph to [[2025-12-23-Theodore Rex|Theodore Roosevelt]]: "The idea of my office is to protect my peoples from their politicians.
 (102)"

 ## Rule 5: Know Who You Are (and Live Accordingly)
 - Otto von Habsburg: "Those who don't know where they come from do not know where they are heading—because they don't know where they stand."
 (105)